 The vortex center locations are identified on each instantaneous velocity field, which constitutes the complete PIV dataset.
-For readability, only the Graftieaux 24-points and vorticity VIMs are presented.
-The reason is due to Graftieaux 8-points and Q-criterion present small differences with the aforementioned cases.
-For completeness, the full set of results can be found in App.
-A.
+For readability, only the Graftieaux 24-point and vorticity VIMs are presented.
+The reason is because Graftieaux 8-point scheme and Q criterion present small differences with the aforementioned cases.
+For completeness, the full set of results can be found in Appendix A.

-Figure 11 a) shows a contour diagram of the tip vortex center positions obtained through the Graftieaux VIM and the 24-315 points scheme applied to each velocity field.
-In fact, the zone can be highlighted as an ellipse that has its main axis on the lateral direction with five grid points more than the streamwise direction.
-Figure 11 b) shows the added up distribution along the streamwise direction.
+Figure 11a shows a contour diagram of the tip vortex center positions obtained through Graftieaux's VIM and the 24point scheme applied to each velocity field.
+In fact, the zone can be highlighted as an ellipse that has its main axis in the lateral direction with five grid points more than the streamwise direction.
+Figure 11b shows the added-up distribution along the streamwise direction.